The electrical design of standard machines based on magnetically equivalent

 software.

 The iron losses can be calculated analytically using the equations of Steinmetz, Howe or Bertotti.
 The iron losses are calculated as the specific losses of the steel [W / kg] multiplied by the weight and an empirical coefficient.
 The specific loss is given in the steel data sheet for 1.5 T and 50 Hz; this value must be corrected to the design flux density and frequency.
-The empirical coefficient for determining the actual iron loss relates to defects in manufacture, strength and type of lamination, and harmonic waves.
+The empirical coefficient for determining the actual iron loss relates to manufacturing defects, strength and type of lamination, and harmonic waves.
 It is usually between 1.3 and 2.0.